Setting the Java Build Path

 Examples:

-Classpath resolution
+Classpath Resolution

 Since classpath variables and containers allow you to define dynamically bound classpath entries, the classpath API distinguishes between a raw and a resolved classpath.
 The raw classpath is the one originally set on the Java project using setRawClasspath, and can be further queried by asking the project for getRawClasspath.
 The resolved classpath can be queried using getResolvedClasspath.
 This operation triggers initialization of any variables and containers necessary to resolve the classpath.
 Many Java Model operations implicitly cause the Java build path to be resolved.
 For example, computing a project's package fragment roots requires the build path to be resolved.